guanshi1688/longview-archive/docs/essays/notes/english/_common-ground.md

 It is:

-What can this society carry?
+What can this society absorb, reproduce, and sustain?

 And the deeper question is not: